unterstein/dcos-beer-demo/README.md

 You can see the occurences of `x`, `y`, `z`.
 Yummy, this are good words to describe beer!
 So if I would be a data analyst, I would try to find relations between those frequent words to optimize my beer description.

+## 5. Elasticsearch
+Ok, still not enough data applications installed?
+Good!
+I have one more thing for you!
+Let`s go back to the `Catalog` in the DC/OS UI or use the CLI to install the Elasticsearch package.